buildbeaver/buildbeaver.github.io/docs/getting-started-first-build/yaml-build.md

     steps:
       - name: write-file
         commands: |
-          mkdir -p output
+          mkdir -p reports
-          echo >output/artifact-file.txt "This is the artifact from my first build"
+          echo >reports/artifact-file.txt "This is the artifact from my first build"
     artifacts:
       - name: text-file-artifacts
-        paths: output/*.txt
+        paths: reports/*.txt
  ```

-This YAML defines a build with a single Job and a single step, creating an artifact in the 'output' directory.
+This YAML defines a build with a single Job and a single step, creating an artifact in the 'reports' directory.
 Note that we don't need to commit this file to Git before running it.